Advanced Certificate in Religious Studies

 In order to receive a CEU Advanced Certificate in Religious Studies together with the degree proper, the following requirements need to be fulfilled:

 1. Admission to a participating CEU Department or the CEU School of Public Policy.

 2*.
 1YMA students must take two mandatory Religious Studies courses (4 credits) and obtain 6 further elective Religous Studies credits (from the approved annual list of Religious Studies courses).

-2YMA students must take three mandatory Religious Studies courses (6 credits) over the two years of their studies and obtain 10 further elective Religious Studies credits over the course of both years (from the approved annual list of Religious Studies courses).
+2YMA students must take two mandatory Religious Studies courses (4 credits) over the two years of their studies and obtain 10 further elective Religious Studies credits over the course of both years (from the approved annual list of Religious Studies courses).

-3. SRS students must write their thesis on a religion related topic.
+3. ACRS students must write their thesis on a religion related topic.
 The student’s first or the second supervisor should be a faculty member from the Specialization.
-SPP students must complete a religion-related Passion Project and/or thesis.
+SPP students must complete a religion-related applied policy project and/or thesis.